 "On the whole, though, Zwift’s been a game-changer for me.
 It’s made indoor training fun, and that’s something I never thought I’d say."

-Pros: Extensive training plans and workouts, Virtual Power, structured training
+Pros: Extensive training plans and workouts, Virtual Power, structured training, cheaper than Zwift

-Cons: No free trial, more expensive than Zwift, not as immersive
+Cons: No free trial, not as immersive as Zwift

 TrainerRoad has been around for quite a few years and it’s a good alternative to Zwift if you want really well structured training plans and workouts to improve your fitness in a measurable way.
 TrainerRoad works best with a power meter but if you don’t have one, it can use a speed sensor to provide a Virtual Power.
 If you have a smart trainer it'll control the resistance for you.